Decentralized Identifiers in Microsoft Entra Verified ID: A Game Changer for Identity Management

 Key takeaways

-- →Understand Decentralized Identifiers (DIDs) as user-generated, self-owned identifiers.
+- →Understand DIDs as user-generated, self-owned identifiers that enhance identity management.

-- →Recognize the importance of traditional authentication in the sign-in process.
+- →Recognize that traditional authentication methods are still necessary during the sign-in process.

 Why it matters